plasmatech8/prisma-practice/01_learn_prisma_in_60_minutes_webdevsimplified/README.md

 What about a many-to-many relationship?

 We don't need to do much.
 It will automatically create a join table between the two tables.
+(You don't need foreign key IDs in your main tables when you use a join table)

 ```prisma
 model Post {